-Evidence shows that enrolling and keeping girls in school can positively impact their health, protection, and economic prosperity, and improve the security of their communities and countries.
-Yet globally, 130 million girls between the ages of 6 and 17 are out of school.
-Unfortunately, barriers such as child marriage, harassment and violence, and social discrimination keep girls from long-term, quality education, perpetuating poverty and increasing health risks and social disenfranchisement.
+Evidence shows that enrolling and keeping girls in school can positively impact their health, protection and future economic prosperity.
+It also improves the security of their communities and countries.
+Yet barriers such as child marriage, harassment, violence, care burdens and negative gender norms keep girls from long-term, quality education, denying them this basic human right.

-Luckily, bipartisan legislation called the Keeping Girls in School Act (H.R.
-2153 / S.1071) is designed to harness the power of the U.S. Government to address these barriers through smart investments and coordination between U.S. Government agencies.
-The bill complements and builds on existing guidance and legislation on education and child marriage in U.S. foreign policy and programmatic efforts.
+The bipartisan Keeping Girls in School Act (H.R.4134 / S.2276) is designed to harness the power of the U.S. Government to address these barriers through smart investments and coordination between government agencies.

 Join us in asking your Members of Congress to cosponsor and help pass the Keeping Girls in School Act!